 Be sure to buy your discounted ferry tickets on Klook: take the Cotai Jet ferry to go to Cotai (most convenient for visiting the Cotai Strip and Taipa Village) or the TurboJET Ferry to the Outer Taipa Ferry Terminal (most convenient for visiting the Macau Peninsula where the Ruins of St. Paul are).

-Must-Try Local Food in Macao
+Must-Try Local & Portuguese Food in Macao

 Lord Stow’s Bakery